Turning the Tables – How Brands Can Benefit from Anti-Branding

 First we will take a look at what anti-branding is, why powerful brands are a popular target, why and how the anti-branding consumerism movement takes place and finally, how companies can turn the tables.
 A practical insight will be given by Lego.

-What is A>What is Anti-Branding?
+What is an Anti-Branding?

-randing refers to the opposition of a (corporate) brand (Hollenbeck & Zinkhan 2006).
+Anti-branding refers to the opposition of a (corporate) brand (Hollenbeck & Zinkhan 2006).
 It is a rather new form of consumerism movement in which consumers are fighting against ‘capitalism, globalization, marketing efforts, and corporate branding strategies’ (Hollenbeck & Zinkhan 2010, p.
 326).

 Although several forms of anti-branding exist, online anti-branding has become most significant and is in the focus of this post.
 Speed, convenience, community formation and anonymity make the internet the preferable medium for this form of movement (Hollenbeck & Zinkhan 2006).

-Victims of An>Victims of Anti-Branding
+Victims of Anti-Branding

-puzzling aspect of the anti-branding movement (…) is that it takes aim at the most successful and lauded companies, those that have taken the marketing concept to heart and industriously applied it’ (Holt 2002, p.
+‘The most puzzling aspect of the anti-branding movement (…) is that it takes aim at the most successful and lauded companies, those that have taken the marketing concept to heart and industriously applied it’ (Holt 2002, p.
 70).
 How come especially successful and powerful brands become victims of anti-branding consumerism movements?
 Kucuk (2008) detected two specific characteristics: High brand consistency and high brand value.
 Besides, the likeliness of media coverage and consumer interest for known brands is much higher than for unknown ones, also in terms of anti-branding (Krishnamurthy & Kucuk 2009).

-Why Consumers Eng>Why Consumers Engage in Anti-Branding Communities?
+Why Consumers Engage in Anti-Branding Communities?

-wondered why customers take part in online engagement in anti-branding?
+Have you ever wondered why customers take part in online engagement in anti-branding?
 Hollenbeck & Zinkhan (2006) identified four major reasons for online anti-brand community formation:

-• Common Moral Obligations
+- Common Moral Obligations

-• Support Networks
+- Support Networks

-• Workplace Challenges
+- Workplace Challenges

-• Resource Hubs
+- Resource Hubs

 The first one refers to consumers with the same moral consciousness who feel the need to act upon a brand which might do wrong to society.
 A study undertaken by Kaynak & Eksi (2013) in Turkey revealed that health consciousness was the main motivator for consumers engaging in anti-branding activities.
 If you found out a product you are using was harming your body, would you consider stop using it and trying to warn others about it?
 Seems legit, right?